-Creating a machine to quality check 3D artwork was a new challenge for Callaghan Innovation.
+Creating a machine to quality check 3D artwork for Artgame was a new challenge for Callaghan Innovation.
 But taking it in their stride, they were able to produce exactly what was needed.

-How do you automate a process for checking images of Star Wars and Marvel characters?
+The challenge…automating a process for checking images of Star Wars and Marvel characters.

 “We had obviously done automation of processes, but for plants such as meat works,” Senior Research Scientist Kit Wong says.
 “This was for high quality, really nice lenticular prints.”

 The Callaghan Innovation team was given free rein by Artgame to develop the solution, Wong says.